Note: This was previously named "Azure AD."

-The Azure Active Directory integration allows for real-time employee provisioning through Azure Active Directory utilizing SCIM API.
+The Entra ID (formally known as Azure Active Directory) integration allows for real-time employee provisioning through Entra utilizing SCIM API.

-With the Envoy + Azure Active Directory integration, Envoy will allow employee provisioning and Single Sign-On (SSO) by utilizing the Envoy Enterprise app within Azure’s Active Directory portal.
+With Envoy + Entra ID, Envoy will allow employee provisioning and Single Sign-On (SSO) by utilizing the Envoy Enterprise app within Entra ID's portal.

-Important Note: Azure is available on Microsoft GCC High (Government Community Cloud) accounts and GCC High is compatible with our Azure directory integration.
+Entra ID is available on Microsoft GCC High (Government Community Cloud) accounts and GCC High is compatible with our Entra ID directory integration.

 Employee Provisioning

-Make sure you have you Azure account created and you have added your employees to your account.
-Create groups as needed in Azure and assign users to those groups.
+Make sure your Entra ID account is created and that you have added your employees to it.
+Create groups as needed in Entra and assign users to those groups.

-You’ll need to have admin privileges to complete this installation.
+To complete this installation, you’ll need to have admin privileges.
 Either become an admin or ask your admin for help before completing these steps.

-On the Envoy dashboard, go to your Apps page.
+On the Envoy dashboard, go to your Integrations page.

 Under Directory and SSO click on Directory Settings.